Clinical systems · Human factors · Performance under pressure

 That adaptability is a strength.

-But there’s a line we don’t talk about enough.
+But there is a line we do not talk about enough.

-If your system only works because experienced people quietly compensate for its weaknesses, that isn’t robustness.
+If your system only works because experienced people quietly compensate for its weaknesses, the system is not robust.

 There will always be a difference between policy and practice.
-The issue isn’t that a gap exists.
-It’s whether it’s widening unnoticed.
+The issue is not that a gap exists.
+It is whether that gap is widening unnoticed.

-We’ve spent years chasing what goes wrong — and that still matters — but it misses the bigger story of what usually goes right under pressure.
+We have spent years chasing what goes wrong — and that still matters — but it can miss the bigger story of what usually goes right under pressure.

 A more useful question is this: